fasterthanlime/ooc-docs/source/language/index.rst

 Language reference
 ==================

 You can learn more about the ooc language here.
+Yes.

 .. toctree::
     :maxdepth: 2